Stranger Things Is Back & Revealed A Major Spoiler

 Shit.
 They better be punking us.

-Well, now that I know I may need a sick bag for season 2, let's go on to examining who is in the reading through.
+Well, now that I know I may need a barf bag for season 2, let's go on to examining who is in the reading through.

 Advertisement

 It looks like the gang's all here over at the kid's table.
-Millie Bobby Brown is seated front and centre which means Eleven will be back.
+Millie Bobby Brown is seated front and center which means Eleven will be back.
 Phew.

 Except... hold on.